Fremontodendron: Planting, Pruning and Care

 Contents

-Modified the Tuesday, 3 June 2025 by Pascale 5 min.
+Modified the Tuesday, 17 June 2025 by Pascale 5 min.

-The Fremontodendron in a nutshell
+The Fremontodendron in a few words

-• The Fremontodendron is a woody bush particularly attractive for its golden-yellow flowering
+• The Fremontodendron is a woody bush particularly attractive for its golden-yellow flowering.

-• It is ideal when trained against a south or south-west facing wall
+• It is ideal when trained against a south or south-west-facing wall.

-• Resistant to sea spray and winds, it thrives in regions with a mild climate, such as southern France and Brittany
+• Resistant to sea spray and winds, it thrives in regions with a mild climate, such as southern France and Brittany.

-• This is a full-sun bush that prefers poor, sandy, neutral or alkaline soil
+• This is a full-sun bush that prefers poor, sandy, neutral, or alkaline soil.

 Difficulty